collective/collective.developermanual/source/templates_css_and_javascripts/xdv.rst

   other external services: Bugzilla, Trac, Webmail, phpBB, you-name-it

-* Even though Wordpress has slick UI, it is a well known fact that it is a can of worms internally.
+* Even though Wordpress has a slick UI, it is a well known fact that it is a can of worms internally.
-  My developers do not like the idea of PHP development and would spit on my face if I ask them to go a develop a Wordpress theme for us
+  My developers do not like the idea of PHP development and would spit on my face if I ask them to go develop a Wordpress theme for us

 Theme elements
 ==================

-The theme will consist of following pieces
+The theme will consist of the following pieces

 * Deliverance rules XML file which defines how to combine Plone and Wordpress HTML (rules.xml)

 * Additional CSS definitions active only for Wordpress (wordpress.css).
-  Dependency to this CSS in injected to the <head> by rules XML
+  Dependency on this CSS in injected in the <head> by rules XML

 * Special Plone page template which will provide slots where Wordpress can drop in the content (wordpress_listing.pt)

-* A helper script which makes it easy for repeatable perform theming actions, like recompiling the theme
+* A helper script which makes it easy to perform repeatable
+  theming actions, like recompiling the theme
   (xdv.py)